LiYanStat/wenjie2wang.github.io/index.md

 I am trying hard pursuing my Ph.D. degree in statistics at University of Connecticut currently.

-I like statistical thinking and have great enthusiasm in programming, mostly in [R](http://www.r-project.org/).
+I like statistical thinking and have great enthusiasm for programming, mostly in [R](http://www.r-project.org/).
 Consequently, I have been developing and maintaining several R packages and code for some statistical <a href="{{site.baseurl}}/projects">projects</a>.